mjj55409/ssc-example-enclosure/README.md

 ssc-example-enclosure
 =====================

-Example SSC Modeling Project -- Enclosure
+Sample SSC Modeling Project -- Enclosure

+This is the **Enclosure** model for the Sample Modeling Project.